-- This command prevents a VLAN from being automatically added to the specified interface via GVRP. - If a VLAN has been added to the set of allowed VLANs for an interface, then you cannot add it to the set of forbidden VLANs for that same interface. - GVRP cannot be enabled for ports set to Access mode (see the switchport mode command). - ◆ This command will not be accepted if the specified VLAN does not exist on the switch.
+- This command prevents a VLAN from being automatically added to the specified interface via GVRP using the switchport gvrp command or added manually using the switchport allowed vlan command. - If a VLAN has been added to the set of allowed VLANs for an interface, then you cannot add it to the set of forbidden VLANs for that same interface. - ◆ GVRP cannot be enabled for ports set to Access mode (see the switchport mode command). - This command will not be accepted if the specified VLAN does not exist on the switch.